UMAprotocol/protocol/packages/sdk/src/oracle/README.md

       checkTxIntervalSec: number; // how fast transactions are checked for confirmation, default 5 multicall2Address?: string; // optional multicall address for more efficient calls
-      optimisticOracleAddress: string; // override default oracle address, or provide one if we cannot look it up, ie with testing
+      optimisticOracleAddress: string; // override default oracle address, or provide one if we cannot look it up, ie with testing earliestBlockNumber?: number;  // ignore blocks before this block number if specified maxEventRangeQuery?: number;  // optimize how quickly the first batch of requests are fetched by restricting the max number of events queried.
     },
   },
 };